 BlueHost company logo.

-This makes Bluehost a smart choice if you host media-heavy content like videos, podcasts, or high-resolution images.
-It’s also handy if you run multiple websites on a single VPS instance.
+This makes Bluehost a smart choice if you host media-heavy content like videos, podcasts, or high-resolution images, or if you run multiple sites on a single VPS instance.

 Beyond storage, Bluehost covers the basics well.
-You’ll get root access, free SSL, unmetered bandwidth, and a free cPanel license on all VPS plans.
+You’ll get root access, SSL, unmetered bandwidth, and two dedicated IPs on VPS plans.

 HostGator — Nearly Identical to Bluehost